h1376h/MLCourse/ML_Obsidian_Vault/Lectures/8/Quiz/L8_3_Quiz.md

 3. Design a stability-based feature selection criterion
 4. How do you measure feature subset stability across different data splits?
 5. Compare stability metrics before and after feature selection
-6. If the original CV variance is 0.04 and decreases to 0.028 after feature selection, calculate the percentage improvement.
-If you want to achieve a target variance of 0.02, how many more features should you remove?
+6. If the original CV variance is $0.04$ and decreases to $0.028$ after feature selection, calculate the percentage improvement.
+If you want to achieve a target variance of $0.02$, how many more features should you remove?
 Assume a linear relationship between feature count and variance.
+7. Calculate the Jaccard similarity between two feature subsets $S_1 = \{1,2,3,4,5\}$ and $S_2 = \{2,3,4,6,7\}$.
+If you have 5 different data splits and the average Jaccard similarity across all pairs is $0.6$, what's the stability index?
+Then calculate the Kuncheva index if the total number of features is 20.

 For a detailed explanation of this question, see [Question 11: Model Stability](L8_3_11_explanation.md).